© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Display labels (swing tags)

 Each item of upholstered furniture must be fitted with a swing tag when on display or sold at a retail outlet.
 It is either a square green bordered label, if the cover is match resistant, or a red bordered triangular label, if the interliner route (see box 1) to compliance has been followed.
 The design and wording of both labels is fixed in the legal regulations and fully defined.
-Figures 1 to 4 show the labels that are specified in the regulations.
+Figures 1 and 2 show the labels that are specified in the regulations.
 Note that the requirement to fit a display label does not apply to pillows, scatter cushions and separately-supplied loose covers.

 Box 1: The interliner route to compliance